 Foreign GMP clearance

-For registering your generic drug in the Philippines, you need to know whether the manufacturers need to prove GMP clearance.
+To register your generic drug in the Philippines, you need to know whether the manufacturers need to prove GMP clearance.
 In the Philippines, the standard of GMP is the Pharmaceutical Inspection Convention and Pharmaceutical Inspection Co-operation Scheme (PIC/S).

 For more details on foreign manufacturers, GMP requirements, and manufacturing site inspections, click here.